Table of Contents

 Does Plank & Go install flooring in basements specifically?

-Yes.
-Basements are one of the most common rooms we work in across the Salt Lake Valley and Utah County.
+Yes. basements are one of the most common rooms we work in across the Salt Lake Valley and Utah County.
 We bring samples suited to below-grade installs, and we know the specific prep steps that matter in Utah’s climate.